SoftInstigate/restheart-website/docs/upgrade-to-v6.md

 ### filterOperatorsBlacklist

-A global blacklist for MongoDb operators in filter query parameter.
+A global blacklist for MongoDb query operators in the `filter` query parameter.

 ```yml
 plugins-args: